iafisher/obsidian-quick-links/README.md

 After each rebuild, you will need to disable and reenable the plugin to load the latest code.

 Since Obsidian only re-renders the changed parts of a file, you may need to close and reopen the file to see the rendered result of the latest code.

+The plugin produces a lot of debugging output, so make sure that Debug/Verbose output isn't filtered out in the console logs.